 I think you’ll get over the weirdness once you realize the pie isn’t made mainly of vinegar.
 It’s not like a sliceable sweet and sour sauce.

-The vinegar in vinegar pie is used as a flavoring agent.
+The vinegar in this pie is used as a flavoring agent.
 Like vanilla.
-There’s just enough vinegar in the mix to bring a nice tartness to round out the sweetness.
+There’s just enough of it in the mix to bring a nice tartness to round out the sweetness.

 History of Vinegar Pie